siriusdemon/Rare/book/src/v8-Interrupt.md

 ### 2. Interrupt handle

 The procedure of handling interrupt is similar to that of handling exception.
-For convenience, I summarize the process as following:
+For convenience, I summarize the process as follows:

 1. update hart's privilege mode (M or S according to current mode and exception setting).
 2. save current pc in epc (sepc in S-mode, mepc in M-mode)